booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A3/README.md

       - In some usecases you need your certificate in a keystore (in PKCS12 format).
 To place the server certificate plus it's private key in a (newly created) PKCS12 keystore:
         `openssl pkcs12 -export -in server.crt -inkey server.key -out server.keystore.pkcs12`
         (make sure you remember the keystore password you are setting here)
       - To display the content of the keystore:
         `openssl pkcs12 -in server.keystore.pkcs12 -nodes`
-      - A truststore in PKCS12 format (containing the certificate only, no private key) can be created pretty much the same way:
+      - A truststore in PKCS12 format (containing the CA certificate only, no private key) can be created pretty much the same way:
         `openssl pkcs12 -export -in ca/cacert.pem -nokeys -out ca/truststore.ca.pkcs12`